 - In surgery, big names mean more than gushing letters.
 Surgery is a relatively tight-knit community and people know the stars.
 A well-known department chair saying you are good is a better letter than an assistant professor saying you are fantastic.
 That being said, if the department chair has no idea who you are, that letter won’t mean much either.
 The greatest compliment you can get in a letter is them saying that they want to keep you at Maryland.

-- Make a list of places in which you are interested and discuss this list with your mentors and potentially Dr. Sarkar
+- Make a list of places in which you are interested and discuss this list with your mentors and potentially Dr. Lau.

-- Consider how many places you want to apply, size of programs, locations, community vs. academic, strength of subspecialty at program
+- Consider too, how many places you want to apply, size of programs, locations, community vs. academic, strength of subspecialty at program.

 - On average most people apply to 25 programs (you can apply to up to 30 programs without incurring any extra costs)

-- Applying to a preliminary position at a program to which are apply categorical counts as 1 program
+- Applying to a preliminary position at a program to which you are applying to categorical counts as 1 program.

-- Don’t feel like you have to apply to more or less—just remember that you want to get enough interviews (10-12) that you can rank 10-12 programs
+- Don’t feel like you have to apply to more or less—just remember that you want to get enough interviews (10-12) so that you can rank 10-12 programs.

-- Have your application ready for submission by September 15 or shortly thereafter!
+- Have your application ready for submission by September 15!
 This is very important!
 It is NOT a requirement that all of your letters of recommendation be in by the time you certify.
 You can add them as they are uploaded, but it is nice to have most of them in by this point.
 Some programs may not offer an interview until your letters are submitted – and the offers can come very early for some programs!

 - You will receive most of your invitations in October and November.
 Programs often wait until the MSPE is uploaded (October 1) to start offering interviews.
 Do not get discouraged or panic when your classmates applying in other specialties tell you that they already have invitations by mid-September.
 Your time will come!